Fixed Points of Parking Functions: A New Characterization of Parking Words

-\begin{proof} We want to show that $|\pp(\xx)|<|\xx|$ for $|\xx|>N$, provided $N$ is sufficiently large (that is, parking contracts).
+\begin{proof} We argue for $t=0$, since the the statement for general $t$ follows by rebalancing.
+We want to show that $\mathcal N(\pp(\xx))<\mathcal N(\xx)$ for $\mathcal N(\xx)>N$, provided $N$ is sufficiently large (that is, parking contracts).
 By~\Cref{rem:action}, the Brouwer fixed point theorem can then be invoked on the $(m-1)$-ball to guarantee a fixed point.